Charlottesville car attack: Perpetrator

-James Alex Fields Jr. (born April 26, 1997) was the driver of the car.
+James Alex Fields Jr. (born April 26, 1997) drove the car.

 Fields's father had been killed in a car crash on December 5, 1996, five months before he was born.
-Fields was born in Kenton, Kentucky, and grew up with his mother, Samantha Bloom, a paraplegic, in Florence, Kentucky.
+Fields was born in Kenton, Kentucky, and grew up with his mother, Samantha Bloom, who was paraplegic, in Florence, Kentucky.
 Bloom's parents died in a murder-suicide when she was 16 on August 21, 1984, when Bloom's father, 42-year-old self-employed contractor Marvin, killed his 37-year-old ex-wife Judy and himself.
 After living in southwest Florence for ten years, Bloom and Fields moved to Monclova Township, Lucas County, Ohio, for her job in late 2016.

-According to Fields's high school history teacher, Derek Weimer, Fields was prescribed an antipsychotic as anger management medication after he had been diagnosed with schizophrenia.
-Fields told a judge that he was receiving treatment for bipolar disorder, anxiety, depression and attention deficit hyperactivity disorder (ADHD).
+According to Fields' high-school history teacher, Derek Weimer, Fields was diagnosed with schizophrenia and prescribed an antipsychotic medication for anger management.
+Fields later told a judge that he was receiving treatment for bipolar disorder, anxiety, depression, and attention deficit hyperactivity disorder (ADHD).

 Until his arrest in Charlottesville, Fields worked for about two years as a security guard in Ohio; he earned US$10.50 per hour and his income was $650 every two weeks.
 Fields's mother told the Toledo Blade that he had "recently moved out on his own."
 According to acquaintances, Fields "filled his time" playing video games and working at a local grocery store.